BabylonJS/OldDocumentationSite/content/features/component/Materials.md

 ### How Materials Work

 Sometimes in order to use materials more effectively it is good to know what is happening under the Babylon.js hood.
 Have a look at how color is applied to the vertices of the facets that make up the mesh and their effects.
-Find out more how materials are chached and compiled and how to improve the user experience.
+Find out more how materials are cached and compiled and how to improve the user experience.
 All available from the links in Further Reading.

 ### Compressed Texture for GPU